 Informing your friends and loved ones

 Even if you don’t think you have chemo brain, cancer and its treatments can cause your brain to work a bit slower that usual.
-Fatigue, lethargy, certain medications and being stressed can impact your cognition without you even realising it.
+Cancer fatigue, lethargy, certain medications and being stressed can impact your cognition without you even realising it.
 If people are noticing that you are a bit slower in completing tasks, tell them honestly how you are feeling.
 It can be difficult for people to adjust to a “slower” you, but if you provide them with some structure on what you can do, it should resolve any tension.
 For example, if a friend, child or work colleague has requested a lot of your time which you know you don’t have the energy or brain power for say “I only have the energy for one, maximum two, of these tasks at present.
 What is the most urgent and important thing I can do for you.”

 For those who have never heard of chemo brain, their immediate reaction may be to head to the internet.
 Trusted websites, such as Cancer Research UK or the American Cancer Society, are a good starting point for understanding chemo brain and gaining a better picture of what it entails.